-When you think of someone who plays chess on a regular basis, there is a good chance that you are going to think of someone who is clever as well as good at maths.
-With this in mind, it is little wonder that many children around the world are encouraged to try their hand at playing chess.
-These parents will often think that the game could be a great boost to the child’s intelligence levels, which can have a positive impact on their school work as a whole.
+When you think of someone who plays chess regularly, there is a good chance that you will think of someone clever and good at maths.
+With this in mind, it is little wonder that many children worldwide are encouraged to try their hand at playing chess.
+These parents will often think that the game could significantly boost the child’s intelligence levels, which can positively impact their school work as a whole.

-It is true that chess is a fantastic game to master, it has a rich history, however, is there any evidence that it can make you smarter?
-Or is it the case that those people who choose to play chess may already be considered above the usual level of intelligence?
+Chess is indeed a fantastic game to master.
+It has a rich history, however, is there any evidence that it can make you smarter?
+Or is it the case that those who choose to play chess may already be considered above the usual level of intelligence?

 Chess is a brain game

-In order to find out more about whether or not there is actually a link, the Institute of Education decided to run an investigation of whether or not chess had an impact on academic skill.
-As part of the test they looked at almost 4,000 British children.
+To find out more about whether or not there is a link, the Institute of Education decided to investigate whether or not chess impacted academic skills.
+As part of the test, they looked at almost 4,000 British children.

-This particular study seemed to produce some rather disappointing results, in these children the overwhelming result was that chess provided no effect on the attainment levels of in mathematics, literacy or science.
+This particular study seemed to produce some rather disappointing results.
+In these children, the overwhelming result was that chess provided no effect on the attainment levels of mathematics, literacy or science.

 Despite this, the chess community questioned these results and their reliability.
-They stated that other studies had provided a much more optimistic picture with regards to the academic benefits of chess.
+They stated that other studies had provided a much more optimistic picture regarding the academic benefits of chess.

 Is there any truth in the chess communities claims?

-It is thought that the when it comes to the claims of chess and the effects it has on children, that there may be a number of shortcomings in the methodologies of the Institute of Education study.
+It is thought that when it comes to the claims of chess and the effects it has on children, that there may be many shortcomings in the methodologies of the Institute of Education study.
 This could go as far as to invalidate the results that have been found.

-Other studies have found that chess could in fact have a moderate impact on the cognitive ability of those who play it on a regular basis.
+Other studies have found that chess could have a moderate impact on the cognitive ability of those who play it regularly.
 Particularly in mathematics, which we all know can be hard to master.

 However, there is one main issue with this finding.
-Namely, that there have been no other comparative studies as to whether or not there are other activities which can have an impact on cognitive and academic skills.
-Skills and activities that induce feelings of fun or excitement can be known to give a positive temporal effect on test scores, a placebo effect if you like.
+Namely, there have been no other comparative studies on whether or not there are other activities that can impact cognitive and academic skills.
+Skills and activities that induce feelings of fun or excitement can positively affect test scores, a placebo effect if you like.